edgexfoundry/edgex-docs/docs_src/microservices/application/AppFunctionContextAPI.md

 `PushToCore(event dtos.Event)` is used to push data to EdgeX Core Data so that it can be shared with other applications that are subscribed to the message bus that core-data publishes to.
 This function will return the new EdgeX Event with the ID populated, along with any error encountered.
 Note that CorrelationId will not be available.

 !!! note
     If validation is turned on in CoreServices then your deviceName and readingName must exist in the CoreMetadata and be properly registered in EdgeX.

 !!! warning
     Be aware that without a filter in your pipeline, it is possible to create an infinite loop when the Message Bus trigger is used.
 Choose your device-name and reading name appropriately.

 ### SetRetryData()
 `SetRetryData(data []byte)` can be used to store data for later retry.
 This is useful when creating a custom export function that needs to retry on failure.
 The payload data will be stored for later retry based on `Store and Forward` configuration.
 When the retry is triggered, the function pipeline will be re-executed starting with the function that called this API.
 That function will be passed the stored data, so it is important that all transformations occur in functions prior to the export function.
 The `Context` will also be restored to the state when the function called this API.
-See [Store and Forward](#store-and-forward) for more details.
+See [Store and Forward](../AdvancedTopics/#store-and-forward) for more details.

 !!! note
-`Store and Forward` be must enabled when calling this API.
+    `Store and Forward` be must enabled when calling this API, otherwise the data is ignored.